d3b-center/d3b-release-maker/README.md

 8. An optional user-provided script is then run if you need to e.g. add the new version number to files in your repository.
-9. All newly modified files are commited with a special release commit and pushed to a special release branch, and a Pull Request into master is opened on GitHub for review.
+9. All newly modified files are commited with a special release commit and pushed to a special release branch, and a Pull Request into the default branch is opened on GitHub for review.

 ### What the GitHub Actions Workflow does

-When a special release branch is merged into master:
+When a special release branch is merged into the default branch:

 1. Your repository is tagged with the new semantic version and also a rolling tag called 'latest-release' for use with `pip`, and a GitHub release is